Annamacharya: Legacy

 In 1994, reputed Bharathanatyam artist Parvathi Ravi Ghantasala, also the daughter-in-law of the singer Ghantasala Venkateswara Rao, for the first time produced and presented a mammoth dance production as a tribute to the divine composer titled "Annamaiyah".
 Rare and popular songs were woven into a story format and music by stalwarts was set to action.
 This production was inaugurated by the former President of India R. Venkatraman and Bharat Ratna-winning singer M. S. Subbulakshmi and later that year for the Tirumala Brahmotsavam.
-In 2009, a DVD of the production was launched which included several places visited by the saint himself.
+Dance productions inspired by Annamacharya’s compositions helped reinterpret his devotional poetry for Bharatanatyam audiences and contributed to renewed cultural interest in his literary heritage.

-A Telugu film named Annamayya was made on him by K. Raghavendra Rao in 1997.
-It starred Nagarjuna in the lead role as Annamacharya and also featured Suman as Venkateswara and Bhanupriya as Goddess Padmavati in important roles.
+The 1997 Telugu devotional biographical film ‘Annamayya’, directed by K. Raghavendra Rao and starring Nagarjuna, played a major role in reviving popular interest in the saint-composer among younger audiences. .It starred Nagarjuna in the lead role as Annamacharya and also featured Suman as Venkateswara and Bhanupriya as Goddess Padmavati in important roles.

-In 2017, one of Annamayya's compositions, Brahmam Okate, became a YouTube sensation.
+Digital platforms and contemporary renditions of Annamacharya compositions such as ‘Brahmam Okate’ introduced his devotional works to global online audiences and younger listeners..
 As of early 2019, this video alone (produced by Kuldeep M. Pai) has garnered over 11 million views and made the child singers Sooryagayathri and Rahul Vellal household names for their flawless rendering of the classic keerthana.
 Professional singers P. Unnikrishnan and Sreeranjini Kodampally have their performances of the composition on YouTube.

-Famous compositions
+Compositions

 This is a partial list of some of the most famous Tallapaka Annamacharya compositions.